La descente d'Orphée aux enfers: Act 1

 Orphée (Orpheus) is celebrating his marriage to Euridice (Eurydice) in a beautiful, pastoral landscape.
-Euridice and her nymph companions gather flowers, but Euridice steps on a snake, is stung and dies.
+Euridice and her nymph companions gather flowers, but Euridice steps on a snake, is bitten, and dies.
 Encouraged by his father Apollon (the god Apollo) Orpheus decides to follow Euridice to the underworld and rescue her.

 Act 2

 Orpheus arrives in the underworld where he sees Tantale (Tantalus), Ixion and Titye (Tityus) being punished eternally for their crimes.
 Orpheus' singing allays their suffering.
 His music also wins over Pluton (Pluto, the god of the underworld), who allows him to return with Euridice to the world of the living providing he does not turn back to look at her before they have left the realm of the dead.